PrefectHQ/prefect/docs/orchestration/concepts/automations.md

 - A flow run fails to finish after running for a certain amount of time
 - Some number of agents with the same `agent_config_id` become unhealthy

-## Automations
+## Actions

-Automations are actions that you can configure to run when certain event conditions are met.
+Within your automation you can configure an action to happen when certain event conditions are met.
+For example, if your flow run fails (the event) you can cancel the run (the action).

 ### Slack Action

 To set up a Slack Action, you will need to create an incoming webhook for your slack channel.
 [Slack's docs](https://api.slack.com/messaging/webhooks) talk you through how to create a Slack app and create an incoming webhook (and it's even easier than that sounds!)

-Once you have an incoming webhook URL, you should store it as a secret in Team Settings and then select it when setting up the action.
+Once you have an incoming webhook URL, you should store it as a secret in Team Settings and then select the name of your secret when you create your action.

 ### Twilio Action